 - Be intensive so that you are able to complete it within two years or less (including vacations, class breaks, internships/externships etc.)

 - Clearly identify the occupation for which you will be trained

 Get Started: The MWCC Enrollment Process

-Contact MWCC and ask to speak to someone about the Training Opportunity Program.
-You will be guided through the following process.
+Fill out this form to get started!
+Our staff will guide you through the following process.
 Staff will also help you to fill out the appropriate paperwork that you will need to file with DUA.

 - Apply: Online or at the Gardner, Leominster, or Devens campuses.

 - Schedule a placement test or provide prior college transcripts: Contact the Testing Services Department at 978-630-9244.
 Prior college transcripts showing completed college-level English and math courses may be provided to waive any testing requirements.

 - Attend a SMART Start to register for classes: At SMART Start you will meet with our Advisors and discuss your test scores/transcripts, your chosen program of study, and ultimately register for courses.
 Important: Select the training program that is best for you and that will help you find employment in your new occupation.

 - Obtain a Training Opportunity Program application: Call the DUA’s TOP’s Unit at 617-626-5521.